Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 ## About this sample

-This sample uses several technologies put together to provide an end-to-end solution for onboarding a new user remotly and give them access to their corporate account.
-It.
-A manager or HR representative creates the Entra ID user account, notifies the new hire via sending an onboarding email to their private email with a link.
+This sample supports **employee onboarding** and **guest onboarding**.

+**Employee onboarding** is the process of pre-registering a new hire and then having the new hire person getting access to the account via remote onboarding.
 The new hire can then onboard and setup their account using TrueIdentity (fictious Identity Verification Provider) and use [Temporary Access Pass](https://learn.microsoft.com/en-us/entra/identity/authentication/howto-authentication-temporary-access-pass) to gain access to their new account.

+**Guest onboarding** is the process of setting up a B2B Guest Account by presenting a VerifiedEmployee Verified ID credential from a trusted B2B partner.
+The user doing the guest onboarding needs to have acquired their VerifiedEmployee credential from [MyAccount](https://myaccount.microsoft.com) using their corporate credentials.
+How to enable Verified ID to be available in MyAccount is documented [here](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant-quick#myaccount-available-now-to-simplify-issuance-of-workplace-credentials).

-The sample uses [Microsoft Graph client](https://learn.microsoft.com/en-us/graph/sdks/create-client?tabs=csharp) to interact with Entra Id and create the user profile and create the TAP code.
+The sample uses [Microsoft Graph client](https://learn.microsoft.com/en-us/graph/sdks/create-client?tabs=csharp) to interact with Entra Id and create the user profile and create the TAP code, or, create the guest account invite.

 ## Deploy to Azure

 Complete the [setup](#Setup) before deploying to Azure so that you have all the required parameters.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Factive-directory-verifiable-credentials-dotnet%2Fmain%2F5-onboard-with-tap%2FARMTemplate%2Ftemplate.json)